Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Methods

 \section{Methods}

 \paragraph{Structure preparation and equilibration}

 gA models of a H2H dimer based on PDB ID 1MAG \cite{ketchem96} and an antiparallel DH structure based on PDB ID 1AV2 \cite{burkhart98} are based on simulation systems from Ref.~\cite{Na18}.
 The H2H as well as DH conformation had \ka placed at the preferred ion locations close to the center of the channel as determined in Ref.~\cite{Na18} and shown in Fig.~\ref{fig:gAbox}.
-In a further set of structures, we replaced \ka by a Cl\up{--} ion, to verify that the channel models show cation/anion selectivity.
 The proteins were embedded into a bilayer patch of 115 DMPC lipids surrounded by ca. 3.600 TIP3P water \cite{Jorgensen83} with a 1~M concentration of KCl using the INFLATEGRO script \cite{Schmidt12}, resulting in a rectangular simulation box with dimensions of 6.05 x 6.05 x 6.64~nm.

 MD simulations were carried out in Gromacs v2016 and v2018 \cite{Abraham15} using a combination\cite{Cordomi12} of the Amber99SB force field\cite{Wang00,Hornak06} for the protein and the Berger force field\cite{Berger97,Tieleman99} for lipid parameters.
 Missing atomic parameters for N- and C-terminal modifications of gA were generated with antechamber\cite{Wang06} and acpype\cite{daSilva12} using GAFF atomic parameters \cite{Wang04} and AM1/BCC charges \cite{Jakalian00} used on a protocol applied by us before \cite{Wolf19a}.